As Jane Goodall grieves climate change, she finds hope in young people's advocacy

 Jane Goodall spent decades studying alpha chimpanzees and was once followed home by a young lion.
 Now, at 87, she's sizing up a very different threat: Climate change.

 The world-renowned naturalist says she experiences eco-grief — a term for climate change-induced distress.
-In her new book, The Book of Hope, co-authored with Douglas Abrams, Goodall reflects on the planet and how future generations will fight to protect it.
+In her new book, The Book of Hope, co-authored with Douglas Abrams (with an assist by Gail Hudson), Goodall reflects on the planet and how future generations will fight to protect it.

 From her childhood home in Bournemouth, England, Goodall joined Morning Edition's Rachel Martin to discuss the nature of hope.
 For Goodall, hope requires action and engagement.